frcdesign/FRCDesign.org/docs/glossary/index.md

 `Zombie Axle`
 :   Typically used on pivots a zombie axle spins with the mechanism, but is transferring little to no torque through it.
 This is commonly used to put an encoder on the pivot point.

+`Tube Nut`
+: Also known as a "Star Nut", these provide an easy way to put a thread in end of a hollow tube allowing you to bolt the tube to another part.